 This post debunks the offside rule in soccer.
-You could call it, offside in soccer for dummies.
-So, let’s start by asking the big question.
+You could call it ‘offside in soccer for dummies, so let’s start by asking the big question.

 Contents

-Often referred to as law 11 in soccer, the offside in soccer is among the tricky rules to grasp.
-However, with Video Assistant Referee now playing a crucial role in making vital calls, things are getting a bit clearer.
-First off, let's start by noting that being offside is not an offense in soccer.
+First off, let's start by noting that being offside is not a foul in soccer and does not count towards disciplinary points – only yellow and red cards do that.
 Rather, it is often regarded as taking undue advantage of the opponent.
-Usually, an offside call is made when a player is nearer the opponent's goal than the opposing goalkeeper and the second-last defender (opponent).
-Note that this only happens when a ball is played and the person receiving it is slightly or completely ahead of the rest in the opponent’s box.
+Usually, an offside call is made when a player is nearer the opponent's goal than the opposing goalkeeper and the second-last opponent.

 The following are also notable incidences of being offside in soccer: